sseamonds/stock_data_tracker/README.md

     - I used the AWS managed policies AWSLambdaBasicExecutionRole and AWSLambdaSQSQueueExecutionRole
     - trust relationship for "lambda.amazonaws.com" with action "sts:AssumeRole"
   - add a trigger based on the SQS queue
+- for CEFs, cef_data_clean_lambda.py is designed to only run when both price and nav files exist. it will clean and merge them
 ## Dockerization of Lambdas:
 Capability has been added for and tested on one lambda, lambdas/cef_data_clean_lambdas.py.
 I might in the future do this for the remaining lambdas.
 For now the Dockerfile is for cef_data_clean_lambdas.py, though it would be easy to adjust for any other lambda by running COPY for the desired lambda file and all related dependencies